Lassie

 • Panting

-If, after a fight, you find that your dog is in pain even if there is no visible skin wound, it is always best to consult a vet!
+If, after a fight, you notice your dog is in pain even without a visible skin wound, it’s always best to consult a vet!

 Our app